-My interest in the study of color began when I taught color theory at the University of Cincinnati in 1975.
+The role color plays in my art making and its alchemy is of particular interest to me.
+It started when I taught color theory at the University of Cincinnati in 1975.
 I used Josef Albers's Interaction of Color as the basis for my lectures and projects.
 In 1978 I studied color theory at Yale with graphic designer, artist, and colorist Armin Hofmann.
 Instead of cut paper --Albers's medium --Armin, professor at the Allgemeine Gewerbeschule Basel School of Art, used gouache for probing the properties of color.
 I found that by using paint to investigate color interaction and formulating a color's mix, I better understood why and how different colors affected each other.

 In the 1980s and 90s I worked as a professional graphics and color consultant on urban design, architecture, and publications projects.
 My clients included the Hood Museum of Art, Centerbrook Architects, the Boston Museum of Science, the New Haven Coliseum, the Connecticut Society of Architects, the Hartford Seminary, the Yale School of Architecture, the University of Hartford, and the Florence Griswold Museum.